 It’s important to check the location of your home before you buy or insure.
-The closer you are to a body of water, the more it usually is to insure due to a higher risk of flooding.
+The closer you are to a body of water, the more it usually is to insure due to higher food risk.

 You and your family

-You and your family’s personal situation are also taken into consideration.
+You and your family’s personal situation are also taken into account.
 This can include your age to the amount of time you spend away from home.

 How long you're away from home